 Health Crises and Accidents: Unexpected Setbacks

 Unfortunately, falls, trips, and sudden health emergencies can occur on shore excursions.
 Of course, you can usually do little to avoid these unforeseen situations.
-However, having cruise insurance mitigates extra costs due to paying for medical expenses, a medical evacuation, or catching up at the next departure port.
+However, having travel insurance mitigates extra costs due to paying for medical expenses, a medical evacuation, or catching up at the next departure port.

 One cruiser shared this sound advice online: “Investing in travel insurance is a must.
 You never know when an unexpected health issue might delay you.”
+To help you prepare for the unexpected, make sure to check out my article on travel insurance for cruisers, which is filled with valuable advice from seasoned travelers to keep your cruise sailing smoothly.

 Misreading the All-Aboard Time: Don’t Confuse It with Departure Time